nextgis/nextgis_datastore/Readme.md

 ## Details

-During the upload to the internal database (geopackage) the vector geodata is projected into EPSG:3857 and generalised for several zoom levels (equivalent to 4, 8, 12 and 16).
+During the upload to the internal database (geopackage) the vector geodata is projected into EPSG:3857 and generalized for several zoom levels (equivalent to 4, 8, 12 and 16).
 This is needed for fast drawing on all map scales.
 For raster data appropriate overviews generated as well.